 Gathering information about ERP solution vendors in order to help the selection process go as smoothly as possible is another best practice you should consider when looking for an ERP system.
 Below are five steps to use when evaluating ERP vendors.

-- Which vendor know my industry the best?
+- Which vendor knows my industry the best?
 Will they keep up to date with technology changes or are they static when it comes to innovation?

-- Does the vendor’s technology platform and architecture support my company’s IT strategy?
+- Do the vendor’s technology platform and architecture support my company’s IT strategy?

 - Many vendors will claim to have the right functional fit for your company’s unique needs, the key here is to identify the vendor solutions that closely align with best practices in your industry.

 - Does the vendor offer ERP support?
-This should include education and training programs along with maintenance and phone support, user groups and partner network.
+This should include education and training programs along with maintenance and phone support, user groups, and partner networks.

-- Many vendor prices initially appear similar, but there are several factors which can impact the cost, like annual support fees, implementation rates and ongoing support.
-To make the most informed decision, look to understand the Total Cost of Ownership (TCO) over a five year period.
+- Many vendor prices initially appear similar, but there are several factors that can impact the cost, like annual support fees, implementation rates, and ongoing support.
+To make the most informed decision, look to understand the Total Cost of Ownership (TCO) over a five-year period.